t4rra/CCStopper/README.md

 **Issue:** Error message: `the execution of scripts is disabled on this system.
 Please see "get-help about_signing" for more details.` or pushing the "Remove AGS" button gives no results.

-Fix: Run `set-executionpolicy remotesigned` in an admininstrator powershell window, or manually execute the `ProcessKill.ps1` script in the scripts folder once (you can use CCStopper running the script for the first time manually).
+Fix: Run `set-executionpolicy remotesigned` in an administrator powershell window, or manually execute the `ProcessKill.ps1` script in the scripts folder once (you can use CCStopper running the script for the first time manually).
 [Credit to /u/getblownaparte on Reddit for bringing this issue up](https://www.reddit.com/r/GenP/comments/ndhm94/i_made_a_script_to_stop_all_adobe_background/gyb0twq?utm_source=share&utm_medium=web2x&context=3)

 ---